o-log/php-db/README.md

 # Connectors and spaces

 The space is a set of tables, which are located in the same database and used together.
-Every module has it's own table space.
+Application may consist of several modules, each of them has it's own table space.
 For example, php-auth module uses SPACE_PHPAUTH.

-Space are assigned to connections in the application config.
+Space are assigned to database connections in the application config.
 All spaces may share the same connection, or be located in different databases and on different database servers.

 Connector and space configuration example: